 In November 2011, Staples Inc. announced that they are selling their own product of manufactured paper under the "Dunder Mifflin" name, under license from NBC's parent company, Comcast.
 The Dunder Mifflin products are produced and sold by Quill.com, a wholly owned subsidiary of Staples.
 The brand expanded its paper product line beyond manufactured paper in November 2012.
 As of July 2018, Quill.com no longer carries the products, listing them as having gone on “permanent vacation.“ **

-My intentions are to treat Dunder Mifflin as an "real" company that exists in current times (2018).
+My intentions are to treat Dunder Mifflin as a "real" company that exists in current times (2018).
 Below is the Design Brief, which I created based on what we know about the fictitious company:

 Dunder Mifflin Paper Company also known as Dunder Mifflin, Inc.

 Headquartered in New York, NY but there are multiple branches located in smaller Northeastern cities.
-(The shows setting was the Scranton, Pennsylvania branch)
+(The show's setting was the Scranton, Pennsylvania branch)